Mural del Beso Barcelona: The story behind the “kissing wall”

 What does “El mural del beso” represent?

 This wall is the most visited in Barcelona.
-Although it is a little hidden, it is very frequented by those romantic tourists.
+Although, it may be a little bit hard to find it, it is very frequently visited by romantic tourists.
 They seek to have their photo next to the kiss.

 The initiative started with the photographer Joan Fontcuberta and El Periódico de Catalunya.
 The idea was to create a mural composed of photographs sent by readers of the magazine, under the premise «living free”.